 - other personal uses.

-Those who want to use groundwater for drinking should have it treated to protect against potential chemical and microbial contamination.
+EPA recommend that those who want to use groundwater for drinking consider treating it first to protect against potential chemical and microbial contamination.
 It’s important to re-test groundwater regularly, as its quality can change over time.
+Mains water is reliable and treated to a level that's safe for human use.

 To find out about accessing water from a residential groundwater bore, contact: